 Being accountable for our actions is a critical component of maturity.
 Setting and achieving attainable goals requires discipline.
-The Life Skills Program helps residents understand the importance of these concepts not just in therapy, but during the day-to-day.
-Residents adhere to a daily schedule, participate in household chores, help prepare meals and hold one another accountable.
-Our goal is to help residents adopt healthy habits through hard work so they will be ready to progress into the next phase of recovery.
+The Life Skills Program helps clients understand the importance of these concepts not just in therapy, but during the day-to-day.
+Clients adhere to a daily schedule, participate in household chores, help prepare meals and hold one another accountable.
+Our goal is to help clients adopt healthy habits through hard work so they will be ready to progress into the next phase of recovery.

 Recovering addicts and alcoholics frequently struggle with their finances, and by the time they come into recovery, may have acquired sizable debt, bad credit and legal problems.
 It is possible to repair the financial damage that happened as a result of bad choices, immaturity and a lack of financial responsibility.

-We help our residents learn new concepts and skills about managing money, covering areas such as:
+We help our clients learn new concepts and skills about managing money, covering areas such as:

-We equip our residents with the skills they may have no knowledge of or have forgotten, such as:
+We equip our clients with the skills they may have no knowledge of or have forgotten, such as:

-We work with residents, their families and their partners to:
+We work with clients, their families and their partners to: